 There is insufficient data on Signature Bank's fees to provide a full SmartAsset rating.

-Signature Bank is a brick-and-mortar bank, with two total bank locations in Ohio.
-It also offers access to mobile and web apps for simple access and banking on the go.
-You can utilize Signature Bank's mobile app to manage your funds by reviewing monthly statements, sending and receiving money and accessing support representatives.
-Signature Bank gets an outstanding consumer satisfaction rating due to relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+Signature Bank is a brick-and-mortar bank, with two total branches in Ohio.
+It also offers access to mobile and web apps for easy access and banking on the go.
+Signature Bank's mobile app allows you to manage your accounts by reviewing current statements, transferring money and accessing customer service.
+Signature Bank receives a superb consumer satisfaction rating based on relatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-Signature Bank ranks as a medium-size bank with assets totaling $812 million as well as deposits totaling $726 million.
-It has an excellent Texas Ratio of 0.60%, indicating a low probability of failure.
+Signature Bank is a medium-size bank and has $812 million in assets as well as deposits totaling $726 million.
+Signature Bank has an excellent Texas Ratio of 0.60%, denoting that Signature Bank is in excellent financial shape and unlikely to fail.
 Additionally, Signature Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview